-8. When staking barrels for a center alleyway the patterns will be staked starting with the alleyway and measuring equal distance from each side of gate (not the arena).

-9. The arena must be worked (not hand raked) after twelve (12) barrel racers have run.
-(Clarification: Rodeo management may work the ground after fewer than 12 barrel racers have run, but no more than 12 barrel racers may run without working the arena.) except at the IFR.

-10. A contestant will not be disqualified or penalized for touching a barrel.

-11. If contestant knocks barrel over, there will be a five (5) second penalty for each barrel knocked over.

-12. If all barrels are standing when contestant crosses the scoreline after completing a qualified run, it is considered a qualified run, even if a barrel falls after she is flagged.

-13. Barrel Racing shall be timed by automatic timer.
+- tween barrels 1 & 2 is reduced from standard pattern, for every 10-feet barrels are reduced between 1 & 2.
+The maximum distance between barrels 2 & 3 shall be reduced by 5 feet. - When staking barrels for a center alleyway the patterns will be staked starting with the alleyway and measuring equal distance from each side of gate (not the arena). - The arena must be worked (not hand raked) after twelve (12) barrel racers have run.
+(Clarification: Rodeo management may work the ground after fewer than 12-barrel racers have run, but no more than 12- barrel racers may run without working the arena.) except at the IFR. - A contestant will not be disqualified or penalized for touching a barrel. - 11.
+If contestant knocks barrel over, there will be a five (5) second penalty for each barrel knocked over.
+12. If all barrels are standing when contestant crosses the scoreline after completing a qualified run, it is considered a qualified run, even if a barrel falls after she is flagged. - 13.
+Barrel Racing shall be timed by automatic timer.
 Automatic timer shall be backed up with a flag and two (2) timers.
 Manual timers must be recorded in hundreds and one zero (0) added to have a time recorded in thousands.
 Contestant will not be given a re-run due to malfunction of timer.
-Backup time will be the contestants official time.
-If timer fails to work, the judges must make at least three (3) attempts to readjust and reset the timer and check the power before going to watches.
-Manual times will be used for payoff only when the automatic timer is no longer serviceable.
+Backup time will be the contestant's official time.
+If timer fails to work, the

-14. There shall be no talking to flagmen, timekeepers or judges during the barrel racing event.

-15. Both judges will be required to be present during the barrel racing event with one judge flagging line and the other judge watching to see that a qualified cloverleaf pattern is run.
-Flag judge will flag nose at the start and finish of the race.

-16. Judges may appoint responsible persons to replace barrels in proper position if barrels have been knocked down by a contestant during a contest run.

-17. Two runs may be had in one night IF agreeable with management and IF there are at least five (5) contestants left for the remaining performances.
-However, there shall not be two (2) runs during any one paid performance unless requested by the management.

-18. Barrels used in IPRA cowgirls barrel racing contest must be regulation fifty-five gallon metal barrel size or Turning Point Industries barrel racing barrels and enclosed at both ends.
+- judges must make at least three (3) attempts to readjust and reset the timer and check the power before going to watches.
+Manual times will be used for payoff only when the automatic timer is no longer serviceable. - 14.
+There shall be no talking to flagmen, timekeepers or judges during the barrel racing event. - 15.
+Both judges will be required to be present during the barrel racing event with one judge flagging line and the other judge watching to see that a qualified cloverleaf pattern is run.
+Flag judge will flag nose at the start and finish of the race. - Judges may appoint responsible persons to replace barrels in proper position if barrels have been knocked down by a contestant during a contest run. - 17.
+Two runs may be had in one night IF agreeable with management and IF there are at least five (5) contestants left for the remaining performances.
+However, there shall not be two (2) runs during any one paid performance unless requested by the management. - 18.
+Barrels used in IPRA cowgirls barrel racing contest must be regulation fifty-five-gallon metal barrel size or Turning Point Industries barrel racing barrels and enclosed at both ends.
 No pads or tires may be used on or around barrels.
-Barrels must be at least two colors; no solid colored barrels.
+Barrels must be at least two colors; no solid-colored barrels.
 No plastic or rubber barrels may be used.
 Producer's failure to comply will result in a fine.